Vespertine: Critical reception

 An enthusiastic review came from The Wire, which felt that: "In the end, Vespertine commits its magic by daring to go places more obvious and more human than one would have ever expected."
 Calling it "one of the most impressive and cohesive" albums of the year, Tiny Mix Tapes found Vespertine to be Björk's most effective use of the studio as an instrument.
-Simon Reynolds, praised it in Uncut saying [It was] "Her best yet, it reminds me of the jackfrost wonderland of Cocteau Twins circa "In the Gold Dust Rush", of the bejewelled coldness of Siouxsie and the Banshees circa A Kiss in the Dreamhouse.
-The glittering sound fits the album's idea of inner riches, the treasure people keep hidden inside."
-Katy Widder, writer for PopMatters, believed the album was a masterpiece, stating that it challenged the predominant theories of rock music and gender, particularly a statement made by Simon Reynolds and Joy Press in the acclaimed book, The Sex Revolts: Gender, Rebellion, and Rock 'n' Roll: "Women have seized rock 'n' roll and usurped it for their own expressive purposes, but we've yet to see a radical feminization of rock itself."
 Chris Smith of Stylus Magazine praised the album for its nuance and delicacy, describing its sonic palette as "a breath of fresh air."
-Noting that Vespertine showed a more mature side of her, musicOMHs Michael Hubbard wrote that "It sounds like Björk has grown up [...]; while that would be a pity, it is also fascinating for anyone who loves her music.
-She is a legend in her time."Billboards Michael Paoletta applauded Vespertine for its "positive [introversion]", feeling some of the tracks "have the strength to bring tears (of joy and pain) to the eyes."
-Q also praised the album, stating that it "quietly proves that cutting-edge production and human contact aren't mutually exclusive."
+Additionally, Vespertine was thought to have challenged gender roles in rock music and in sexuality.Q also praised the album, stating that it "quietly proves that cutting-edge production and human contact aren't mutually exclusive."
 American music journalist Robert Christgau enjoyed the album's central theme of sex and wrote: "when she gets all soprano on your ass you could accuse her of spirituality".
 A more lukewarm review came from Pitchfork's Ryan Schreiber, who felt that: "while undeniably beautiful, Vespertine fails to give electronic music the forward push it received on Björk's preceding albums".
-However, Pitchfork later named Vespertine the 92nd best album of the 2000s.
 David Browne of Entertainment Weekly said "her lyrics occasionally dive into the deep end" and "her voice is at times stiff", although he also wrote "when it all comes together, [...]
 Björk and her electronica collaborators create moving interplanetary chorals".
 Almost Cool wrote: "if there's one question to be raised with the album, it's that it's all simply so lush and nice that on some levels it fails to excite".

-Various reviews named Vespertine Björk's best album to date, including The A.V.
-Club, Rolling Stone, About.com, and PopMatters.
+In a 2015 interview with The Pitchfork Review, Björk said that her work on Vespertine was not fully acknowledged by press, she further added, "Matmos came in the last two weeks and added percussion on top of the songs, but they didn't do any of the main parts, and they are credited everywhere as having done the whole album.".